Part 5: Morph Stone

 “Use this when you shower,” she told me.

 “What is it?”
 I held the bottle up.
 It had a thick white substance inside.

 “It’s for your hair.”

-She just turned around and left.
+She just blinked at me before turning around and leaving.

 I did what she said and used it for my hair in the shower without a second thought.

 Afterwards, I walked into the kitchen for dinner and sat down in front of Rei.
 She was the only one there reading something and she took a sip of her drink.
 When she saw me she spewed her drink all over me, laughing hysterically.